 9) Whale watching off Madagascar

 Humpback whales come close to the Madagascar coast from mid June through to October.
 Whale watching is an enjoyable pastime all the way up southern Africa’s eastern coast from Cape Town through to Zanzibar.
-The key difference between South Africa and Madagascar however, is the warmth of the Madagascan water and the warmth full stop, especially in the winter months of July and August.
+However, the key difference between South Africa and Madagascar is the warmth of the Madagascan water and the warmth full stop.
+Especially in the winter months of July and August.

 Ile Sainte Marie is associated with whale-watching in particular.
 During the annual migration, humpback whales can be seen breaching and blowing in the narrow canal that separates the island from the mainland.
-Even thought they are up to 15m in length and weigh 30 to 45 tons, they comfortably breach the water and so are easily seen from the shore.
-However the best way to see them is out on the water with a marine specialist, such as on the whale trips offered by the Princess Bora Lodge.
+Even though they are up to 15m in length and weigh 30 to 45 tons, they comfortably breach the water.
+This means that they are easily seen from the shore.
+However the best way to see them is out on the water with a marine specialist.
+Such as on the whale trips offered by the Princess Bora Lodge.
 Nosy Be is less well known for whales, but they are often seen from dive boats or when visiting Nosy Tanikely.

 Ideal spots: